growr-xyz/growr-documentation/specification/3-5-loan-repayment.md

 Process steps:

 1. According to the loan repayment schedule, a borrower initiates a payment request from the respective USSD menu.
-2. The USSD provider sends the request to Growr Payment service.
+2. The USSD provider sends the request to the Growr Payment service.
 3. Growr Payment service generates a unique code (with a predefined prefix) for the respective loan payment.
 4. Growr Payment service sends an SMS with the payment code to the borrower.
 5. Using the provided code, the borrower makes a payment using his Mobile Money wallet.
 6. The Mobile payment provider detects a payment with the given prefix and notifies Growr Payment service about the transaction.
 7. Growr Payment service verifies the payment code from the transaction.
-8. Growr Payment service asserts the payment in front of Growr Loan service.
+8. Growr Payment service asserts the payment in front of the Growr Loan service.
 9. Growr Loan service registers the payment event and updates the loan.
-10. Growr Loan service returns a confirmation to Growr Payment service.
+10. Growr Loan service returns a confirmation to the Growr Payment service.
 11. Growr Payment service sends an SMS notification to the borrower.

 ### Onchain payment